apehex/tokun/articles/unicode.md

 <img src="../.github/header.png" alt="Neural tokenization" title="Source: Image by Author and generated with MidJourney" width="100%" style="margin: auto;"/>

-In machine learning 3 worlds are at odds: the computer, math and human sides.

-Tokenization bridges the gap from machine encoding to tensor embeddings using human intuition, with algorithms like BPE.
+In machine learning, three domains —computer science, mathematics, and linguistics— often find themselves at odds.

+Each domain handles text in a different form:

+- computers deal with raw numbers like byte sequences
+- mathematics manipulates tensors and vector
+- while linguistics focuses on graphemes (characters) and their combinations (words)

+Tokenization has long been used as a bridge, transforming human-readable text into a machine-friendly format, often relying on algorithms like [BPE][wikipedia-bpe] that draw on human intuition.

-In my [previous article][huggingface-tokenization-1], I proposed to let the model itself translate the encoding bytes into embeddings.
+In my [previous article][huggingface-tokenization-1], I proposed to let the model itself learn the mapping from raw bytes to embeddings.

-Actually, none of this is necessary: Unicode can be directly used as the basis for LLM embeddings.
+However, there's a simpler alternative: using Unicode directly as the foundation for embeddings in LLMs.

 ## TL;DR

-Rather than merging the encodings outside of the model, the idea is to **combine elementary embeddings inside the model**.
+Rather than merging encoding bytes outside of the model (BPE, etc), the idea is to **combine elementary embeddings inside the model**.

 It can be achieved with small changes to the transformer architecture, on the input and output layers.

 First, the input pipeline:

-- the text is encoded using UTF-32-BE into a sequence of bytes (values in `[ 0 ..
+- the text is encoded using UTF-32-BE into a sequence of bytes (values in `[0 ..
 256[`)
 - each byte is embedded independently using a `(256, E)` kernel
 - the byte embeddings are merged by groups of size `T`